 Overview of School Funding

-FY 21 State General Revenue Fund (GRF) and Lottery Profit spending for primary and secondary education exceeded fiscal year 2010 funding by nearly $2.2 billion, or 31.2 percent.
-Even including one-time federal stimulus dollars, Tangible Personal Property Tax (TPP) and Public Utility Deregulation Replacement (KwH) reimbursements and property tax relief, FY 21 funding exceeded that of FY 10 by $1.27 billion, or 13.2 percent.
+FY 23 State General Revenue Fund (GRF) and Lottery Profit spending for primary and secondary education totaled $9.79 billion and exceeded FY 10 spending by $2.77 billion, or 39.5 percent.
+Even including one-time federal stimulus dollars, Tangible Personal Property Tax (TPP) and Public Utility Deregulation Replacement (KwH) reimbursements and property tax relief, FY 23 funding exceeded that of FY 10 by $2.02 billion, or 21.1 percent.

-Ohio’s biennial budget for FY 22 and FY 23 continues the record investment of state dollars in primary and secondary education.
-Much of this money is distributed through a new foundation funding formula.
-State funding for primary and secondary education totaled $10.88 billion in FY 21; is estimated at $11.4 billion in FY 22, the first year of the state’s biennium budget (a $518.7 million increase); and is estimated at $11.65 billion in FY 23, the second year of the state budget (a $255.6 million increase).
-This represents nearly $1.3 billion in new state spending during the biennium.
+Ohio’s biennial budget for FY 24 and FY 25 continues the record investment of state dollars in primary and secondary education.
+Much of this money is distributed through the continued phase-in of the foundation funding formula first implemented in FY 22, along with expanded access to school choice through universal access to the EdChoice scholarship program.
+State funding for primary and secondary education totaled $11.64 billion in FY 23; is estimated at $12.97 billion in FY 24, the first year of the state’s biennium budget (a $1.32 billion or 11.4 percent increase); and is estimated at $13.39 billion in FY 25, the second year of the state budget (a $425.1 million or 3.3 percent increase).
+This represents $3.07 billion in new state spending during the biennium.

 How School Funding is Distributed

-Public school districts use a combination of state funds, local property taxes (and in some cases income taxes) and federal funds.
+Public school districts use a combination of state funds, local property taxes (and in some cases school district income taxes) and federal funds.

-The amount of state funding a district receives is based on a new school funding formula.
-There are four significant changes in how Ohio calculates and distributes state aid.
-The new formula:
+The amount of state funding a district receives is based on a school funding formula that was first implemented in FY 22.
+The formula:

-- Establishes an input-based funding model informed by professional judgment.
+• Establishes an input-based funding model informed by professional judgment.
 The formula establishes a base cost methodology using student/teacher ratios, minimum staffing levels and actual costs.
-This will result in a unique base cost per pupil for each school and district in the state.
+This results in a unique base cost per pupil for each school and district in the state.

 About School Funding

-The Ohio Department of Education’s General Revenue Fund budget represents the largest component of primary and secondary education support.
-These dollars, along with profits from the Ohio Lottery, fund Ohio’s 611 public school districts, 49 joint vocational school districts, 324 public community schools and 7 STEM schools.
+The Ohio Department of Education and Workforce’s General Revenue Fund budget represents the largest component of primary and secondary education support.
+These dollars, along with profits from the Ohio Lottery and from sports gaming tax profits, fund Ohio’s 611 public school districts, 49 joint vocational school districts, 335 public community schools and 8 independent STEM schools.
 They also fund Department initiatives, including money for early childhood education, pre-school special education, assessments and the state report card.

 In addition to state aid through the foundation program, school districts receive reimbursement payments for lost property tax revenue caused by: